FAQ

 I have to provide information on research data management in my grant application.
 Can you help me?

 We are happy to help you understand and fulfil the exact RDM requirements of funding bodies.
 Write to us!
+ZBW provides an overview of the various requirements of major funding insitutions [in German].
 Some funding bodies explicitly require a data management plan.
-For more information, go here.
+For related questions and answers, go here.

 Are there any templates or text modules that I can use in my funding application?